 As the local AHECs have established themselves as significant partners in meeting their community's health care workforce needs, they have correspondingly broadened their funding base.
-In fiscal year 2006, the eight AHECs raised a total of \$2,655,084.
-This was \$1,594,388 over and above the state appropriation (\$400K) and federal Model AHEC funding (\$660,696).
-For each one dollar invested by the state (\$400K), AHECs raised an additional \$2.25M - or 564 times the required (100%) cash match.
+In fiscal year 2007, the eight AHECs raised a total of \$2,880,168.
+This was \$1,813,505 over and above the state appropriation (\$400K) and federal Model AHEC funding (\$639,585).
+For each one dollar invested by the state (\$400K), AHECs raised an additional \$6.2 M - or 620% of the required \$400K cash match.

-Cash Match Per AHEC Center FY2006
+Cash Match Per AHEC Center FY2007

-Funds raised were used for specific programs and came from a variety of sources such as fees for service.

-contracts with public and private agencies, donations and grants.
-Examples include Virginia Tobacco Settlement Foundation, Ryan White Title I, Mary Washington Foundation, Rockingham Memorial Hospital Foundation, Virginia Department of Health, Virginia Tobacco

-Indemnification & Community Revitalization Project, Washington Forrest Foundation, Alleghany Foundation, UVA Telemedicine Program, Riverside Foundation, Eastern

-Virginia Medical School, Virginia Commonwealth University, INOVA Health System, Robert Wood Johnson Foundation Hablamos Juntos Initiative, Workforce Investment Boards and many other sources.
+Funds raised were used for specific programs and came from a variety of sources such as fees for service, contracts with public and private agencies, donations and grants.
+Examples include Virginia Tobacco Settlement Foundation, Ryan White Title I, Mary Washington Foundation, Rockingham Memorial Hospital Foundation, Virginia Department of Health, Virginia Tobacco Indemnification & Community Revitalization Project.
+Washington Forrest Foundation, Alleghany Foundation, Riverside Foundation, Eastern Virginia Medical School, Virginia Commonwealth University, INOVA Health System, Fairfax Health Department, State Council of Higher Education, Jefferson College of Health Sciences, Robert Wood Johnson Foundation Hablamos Juntos Initiative, Workforce Investment Boards and many other sources.